manojitnath/manojitnath.com/README.md

 ---

 The Hugo code has been custom-written and tailored to my preferences.
 This repository is not intended to be used as a theme or starter template.
-However, I encourage others to take inspiration from this project and build their own personal blog :smiley:
+However, I encourage others to take inspiration from this project and build their own personal blog

 ---